 While you are locked into a three-year contract to get the low up-front cost, ADT does offer a limited six-month money-back guarantee if the system doesn’t work for you.
 If you want to go the do-it-yourself route, ADT provides monitoring services for SimpliSafe’s security system.

-Alarm.com takes a slightly different approach than most other security companies: You don’t buy the system or service directly from the company.
+Alarm.com takes a slightly different approach than the other best home security systems: You don’t buy the system or service directly from the company.
 Instead, you buy a system through one of its resellers, who typically cover a specific region.
 Alarm.com makes the hardware and runs the monitoring service, but you don’t deal with them directly.
 We worked with a local dealer in Massachusetts to get the prices listed above, so your price might differ, based on location.

 Our local reseller offers several levels of service, each of which offers different features, but with a similar up-front cost of about $300.
 The basic system, as the name suggests, is the lowest level, with three door sensors, one motion sensor, plus the keypad and siren.
 The monitoring cost is $45 per month with a five-year contract.
 Smoke and carbon monoxide detectors can also be added, for an extra cost.
 The $55 Life Safety package adds in carbon monoxide and smoke sensors.

-The Alarm.com system also integrates with smart home devices from other manufacturers, including SkyBell video doorbells, Arlo security cameras and the August Smart Lock Pro.
+The Alarm.com system also integrates with smart home devices from other manufacturers, including Arlo home security cameras and the August Smart Lock Pro.
 These can be installed at the same time as the system or added in later on.
 That’s a nice change from systems like Vivint Smart Home, which only works with its own components.

 The installation service is provided by the local dealer, so the quality of service that you receive depends on the shop.
 However, many people prefer working with a local company rather than a large, faceless corporation.

-The cable company formerly known as Comcast offers home security mainly as an additional service for its cable TV customers, but it is also available to anyone in its coverage area.
-The base home system that the company offers includes a decent selection of features, with the entry sensors, one motion sensor and a touch-screen control center for $360.
+Xfinity Home is the best home security system for Comcast Internet and cable TV customers, but it is also available to anyone in its coverage area.
+The base home system that the company offers includes a decent selection of features, with three entry sensors, one motion sensor and a touch-screen control center for $360.

 For larger houses, there is a $480 option that increases the number of door sensors to five and adds in a wireless camera.
 There is also an ultimate kit that covers 10 doors and includes two cameras for $600.
 Xfinity also offers no-interest, 24-month financing for the system cost, so you can spread the cost of either system over time when you sign up for the two-year monitoring contract.
 Monitoring is provided by COPS Monitoring.